kaspar030/laze/book/src/concepts/object_sharing.md

 # Object Sharing

-_Object Sharing_ describes a feature of _laze_ where identically compiled objects are shared between builds.

-Imagine both of "birthday_party" and "xmas_party" use the module "sound_system", and are both compiled for the same builder.

-When rendering a build plan, laze would place the objects of "sound_system" in a folder like `build/out/<builder>/<app>/src/sound_system`.
-But if laze can figure out that the objects are actually built identically, that would cause them to get built multiple times.
+Object Sharing in laze

+Object Sharing is a useful feature of laze that enables the sharing of identical compiled objects between builds.
+This means that if two different builds are using the same module and are compiled for the same builder, laze will avoid compiling the module multiple times.

-Instead, laze places objects in `build/objects/<source_path>/filename.<hash>.o`, where `hash` represents the hash of the ninja build statement used to build the file.
-Laze also ensures that it doesn't add duplicate build statements.
+When generating a build plan, laze would normally place the objects of a module in a folder like `build/out/<builder>/<app>/src/<module>`.
+With Object Sharing enabled, laze will instead place objects in `build/objects/<source_path>/filename.<hash>.o`, where hash represents the hash of the ninja build statement used to build the file.
+In addition, laze makes sure that it doesn't include duplicate build statements.

-This scheme effectively and automatically makes laze apps share common objects without the need for user action.

-This has shown to reduce the number of built objects for the RIOT OS by ~30-40%.
+This scheme effectively and automatically makes laze apps share common objects, which eliminates the need for users to take any action to achieve this.
+In testing with the RIOT OS, this feature has reduced the number of built objects by approximately 30-40%.

+In summary, Object Sharing in laze is a powerful feature that streamlines the build process by avoiding the redundant compilation of identical objects.
+This can lead to significant time and resource savings for users, particularly in large-scale projects.